Solace7/Solace-OC-Programs/README.md

-# opencomputers-programs
+# Solace OC Programs
-Programs in the repository have been written in LUA and make use of ProjectRed's Budndled and Insulated Cable
+Programs in the repository have been written in LUA and are used in OpenComputers, a mod for Minecraft.